mohousch/buildsystem/README.md

 $:~ make image-neutrino2
 ```

-or if you want to build neutrino-DDT image
+if you want to build neutrino-DDT image

 ```bash
 $:~ make image-neutrino